 “Lady Father” is on the shelves, so to speak.
-Actually you can soon purchase a copy on Amazon.
+Actually you can now purchase a copy on Amazon.

 I was ordained in a Diocese that elected that bishop on the strength of his opposition to the ordination of women.
 I was ordained for a church which was struggling with the issue of who should and should not be ordained – well, some things just never change.
 My experiences as an ordained woman are a mixed bag of satisfying and fulfilling moments as well as agonizing and painful ones.
 I was adored and hated, extolled and maligned, trusted and questioned at every turn.
 I was appreciated for my gifts and accepted for my shortcomings by many while my gifts were ignored and my shortcomings were accented and publicly denounced by others.
 I was yelled at, accused, and castigated for “trying to steal money from the church” because I dared to suggest a reasonable salary package and when I defended my original package from attempts to decrease my benefits.